 Timiraos served as the primary contact for the baseball and men's and women's water polo teams during his first six years at UCLA.
 He accompanied the UCLA baseball team to the College World Series in 2010 and 2012.
 Prior to UCLA, Timiraos spent his four undergraduate years (2003-06) working as a student assistant in the athletic media relations office at Boston College.

 A lifelong Los Angeles resident, Timiraos graduated from Boston College in May 2006, earning a bachelor of arts degree in communication.
+He prepped at Loyola High School of Los Angeles.

 KENNY SIMPSON